usnistgov/ARIAC/README.md

 # Wiki | Home
 Wiki for ARIAC 2020, consisting of kit building in a simulated warehouse with a dual arm gantry robot.

+NOTE: These pages are in the process of being updated.
+If you see something that looks like it got missed, please send us an email at ariac@nist.gov

 ## [Documentation](wiki/documentation.md)
 Specifications of the NIST Agile Robotics for Industrial Automation Competition (ARIAC) and the GEAR software.
 ## [Tutorials](wiki/tutorials.md)